Time Tracking in Toggl Focus

 From a task Open any task and click the play button inside it to start a timer directly linked to that task.

-Manual entry Add a task name and enter a start time and end time.
+Manual entry Add a description and enter a start time and end time.
+Task and project are optional.

-In Calendar view Click any empty slot in the calendar to create a time entry for that time.
-You can also click an existing entry and hit the play icon to start a new timer with the same details.
+In Calendar view Click any empty slot in the calendar to create a time log for that time.
+You can also click an existing time log and hit the play icon to start a new timer with the same details.

-Continue a previous entry In the Log history view, click the three dots on any past entry and click the continue button.
-This starts a new timer with the same description, project, and tags.
+Continue a previous time log In the Log history view, click the three dots on any past time log and click the continue button.
+This starts a new timer with the same description, task, project, tags, and billable setting.

 Smart Suggestions (desktop app) The desktop app surfaces suggestions based on your recent activity, so recurring work can be logged with a single click.
 Learn more here.

-Automated time tracking (desktop app) The app detects which apps and websites you're using and suggests time entries automatically.
+Automated time tracking (desktop app) The app detects which apps and websites you're using and suggests time logs automatically.
 You can also mark a scheduled time block as done in My Time to auto-track it, or do this for an entire day at once.
 Tracked vs. planned time is displayed under each day in the calendar view.
-See Automated Time Tracking for setup details.
 Learn more here.

 Timer modes